 const authToken = msg[1].auth ?? this.#token;

-PR #5503: 250 additions, 9 deletions, 9 files changed.
-Reviewed and merged by Matt Wonlaw.
+Backwards compatible since clients without the field fall back to existing behavior.
+Bumped PROTOCOL_VERSION to 47 because the schema change affects the protocol hash.
 There was discussion about whether the new field would break old servers, since connection.ts rejects unknown fields in schema validation.
 We kept the approach and documented that servers need to update before clients.

-The fix led to #5530 by Rocicorp, extending the same pattern to changeDesiredQueries so query auth is also refreshed per-request rather than cached at connection time.
+#5503, reviewed and merged by Matt Wonlaw.
+The fix led to a follow-up #5530 by Rocicorp extending the same pattern to changeDesiredQueries, so query auth is also refreshed per-request rather than cached at connection time.